ZLA Logo

 • Not following lateral guidance on the STAR

-• Please be sure to follow the appropriate fixes as depicted on the STAR.
-Proceeding direct to a fix further down the arrival throws the arrival sequence, which means delays for you.
+• Please be sure to follow the appropriate waypoints as depicted on the STAR.
+Proceeding direct to a waypoint further down the arrival throws the arrival sequence, which means delays for you.

 • Not descending via the published altitude restrictions